kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 Let’s use a Jupyter notebook to explore this idea.
 First, let’s switch to the rag branch of the repository.

+If you haven't checked out the project yet, checkou the

 ```bash
 git checkout rag
 ```